rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     cat /boot/cmdline.txt # See if you can find root=/dev/mmcblk0p2.
 If yes then... sed -e "s|root=/dev/mmcblk0p2|root=/dev/sda1|" -i /boot/cmdline.txt
     # Otherwise, manually replace root=PARTUUID=123 with the right PARTUUID found in `blkid`
-    # Add 'bootwait' at the end of the line, in the same file
+    # Add 'bootwait' at the end of the line, in the same file, separated from the rest by a space char
     # The 'rootwait' option forces the kernel to wait until the root device becomes ready

 Edit `/etc/fstab` that way: